pf1219/StroCate/README.md

 * Count and write how many (Minecraft) pixels the crosshair is from the vortex.
 Around 2.1 in this example
   - This value should be within 0 and 8
 * Press "ADD" button and probabilities will be updated

+### Settings
+#### Allign Error
+* Set this value based on how accurate you are in alligning crosshair accurately
+  - Smaller value → Assumes accurate crosshair allignment → More confident prediction
+  - Bigger value → Assumes less accurate crosshair allignment → Less confident prediction
+* General tip
+  - 0.03(Minimum): You can allign crosshair (monitor) pixel perfect always
+  - 0.3(Default): You can allign crosshair (minecraft) pixel perfect
+  - 1: You can allign crosshair within center third of the ender eye
+  - 4(Maximum): You can allign crosshair within ender eye

+#### Pixel Error
+* This setting matters only if your input mode is "Corner+Facing"
+* Set this value based on how accurate you can measure how many (minecraft) pixel the crosshair is from the vortex.
+  - Smaller value → Assumes accurate measurement → More confident prediction
+  - Bigger value → Assumes less accurate measurement → Less confident prediction
+* General tip
+  - 0.01(Minimum): You can count (monitor) pixels and write the value
+  -